digital-ai/release-integration-sdk-workshop/part-3/lab-7-install-remote-runner.md

 ?
 Do you want to use an custom Kubernetes namespace (current default is 'digitalai'):
 » No
 ?
 Product server you want to perform install for:
-»⚠️ dai-release-runner [Remote Runner for Digital.ai Release] ?
+»⚠️ dai-release-remote-runner [Remote Runner for Digital.ai Release] ?
 Select type of image registry:
 » default
 ?
 Enter the repository name (eg: <repositoryName> from <repositoryName>/<imageName>:<tagName>):
 » xebialabs
 ?
 Enter the remote runner image name (eg: <imageName> from <repositoryName>/<imageName>:<tagName>):
-» xlr-remote-runner
+» release-remote-runner
 ?
 Enter the image tag (eg: <tagName> from <repositoryName>/<imageName>:<tagName>):
-» 0.1.33
+» 23.3.0
 ?
 Enter the Remote Runner Helm Chart release name:
 » remote-runner
 ?
 Use default version of the Remote Runner helm chart.